 Science and Technology Facilities Council

 Applicants with any queries about the CCFA are encouraged to consult with the Councils at an early stage.
-An outline of the proposed research (up to 2 pages, including summary and objectives) can be sent into one of the Councils via the CCFA contact emails:
+An outline of the proposed research (up to 2 pages, including summary and objectives) can be sent into one of the Councils via the CCFA contact emails or online forms linked below:

 Councils will discuss the outline and provide advice via email over the fit to the Council remit or whether the full proposal should be submitted to another Council.